lakshita-03/TransactIQ/index.md

 ### Jupyter File
 <iframe src="notebooks/ARIMA.html" width="100%" height="800px"></iframe>

-## 8.Conclusion
+## 8. Conclusion
-**Exponential Growth (2016–2025)** – UPI began on a small scale in 2016 but expanded exponentially, especially after 2018 with the push for digital adoption.
+- **Exponential Growth (2016–2025)** – UPI began on a small scale in 2016 but expanded exponentially, especially after 2018 with the push for digital adoption.
 Shift from Cash to Digital – Cash and card payments are being overshadowed by UPI, which emerged as India’s default mode of digital payments, accelerated by COVID-19.
-**Seasonality & Events** – Spikes in UPI transactions align with festive periods (Diwali, year-end, March financial close), while dips reflect disruptions such as the 2020 lockdown.
+- **Seasonality & Events** – Spikes in UPI transactions align with festive periods (Diwali, year-end, March financial close), while dips reflect disruptions such as the 2020 lockdown.
-**Forecasting Trends** – Forecasts (Prophet & ARIMA) suggest sustained growth till 2025, with recurring seasonal peaks and minor early-year dips.
+- **Forecasting Trends** – Forecasts (Prophet & ARIMA) suggest sustained growth till 2025, with recurring seasonal peaks and minor early-year dips.
-**Business & Policy Impact** – Banks, fintechs, and merchants must gear up for rising volumes and align strategies with festive spikes.
+- **Business & Policy Impact** – Banks, fintechs, and merchants must gear up for rising volumes and align strategies with festive spikes.
 Policymakers can showcase UPI as a global digital payments model.
-**Cashless Limitation** – Despite UPI’s dominance, a fully cashless India is not yet possible.
+- **Cashless Limitation** – Despite UPI’s dominance, a fully cashless India is not yet possible.
 In rural and underdeveloped areas, where digital infrastructure and literacy remain limited, cash continues to play a vital role.
-**Final Takeaway**– UPI has revolutionized India’s digital economy, becoming the backbone of cashless transactions, while coexisting with cash in regions where digital reach is still evolving.
+- **Final Takeaway**– UPI has revolutionized India’s digital economy, becoming the backbone of cashless transactions, while coexisting with cash in regions where digital reach is still evolving.